solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 - cmetadata: JSON field with a link to the source file
 - custom_id: an id that is unique for each run

-When using LangChain with PGVector, you will be up and running very quickly but you will also be limited to what has been implemented in the modules.
+When using LangChain with PGVector, it is possible to be up and running very quickly but limited to what has been implemented in the modules.
 For example, as of this writing:

-- Without custom coding or reverting to SQL statements, you can only search one collection at a time
+- Without custom coding or reverting to SQL statements, it is possible to only search one collection at a time
 - Performing searchs will be limited to `cosine similarity` and `exact nearest neighbor`.

-When it comes to using it as a memory store, you simply allow for the searching of the items that are necessary to add context to your final prompt.
-In the following example, you are using Semantic Kernel in python to create a `PostgreMemoryStore`:
+When it comes to using it as a memory store, this allows for the searching of items that are necessary to add context to the final prompt.
+In the following example, Semantic Kernel is used in python to create a `PostgreMemoryStore`:

 ```python
 from semantic_kernel.connectors.memory.postgres import PostgresMemoryStore